hbeni/fgcom-mumble/client/fgfs-addon/Readme.md

 =================================
 This set of files is a convenient FlightGear addon package to let FlightGear know about the FGCom-mumble protocol.
 It adds menu item and a dialog where you can conviniently adjust the parameters without the need to restart flightgear.

-Instead of using this addon, you can also invoke the protocol manually:

-- copy the `fgcom-mumble.xml` fightgear protocol file to your flightgears `Protocol` folder.
-- start flightgear with enabled fgcom-mumble protocol (add "`--generic=socket,out,10,127.0.0.1,16661,udp,fgcom-mumble`" to your launcher)

 Installation
 ------------
 After unzipping the FGCom-mumble release package, you just need to add the `fgfs-addon` folder to your launcher's *Add-ons* module list.